 If taking over the palace fails then walk a few meters up and rest your cheeks firmly on Arthur’s seat and take in the city’s vista.
 Arthur’s Seat is the highest point on this dormant volcano.
 If you are into the outdoors, Edinburgh also offers easy access to the Isle of Skye, for a guide check out Travel Monkey’s guide to the Isle of Skye.

 You have a choice between Edinburgh Castle perched high on a base of a volcanic rock or the splendor of the Holyrood Palace tacked away in Holyrood Park.
 These are in walking distance of each other.
 Both offer up varying advantages and there are tickets that allow you to visit both sites or opt for just the one if you over do the royal regalia in one.

 Edinburgh Castle also comes with views over the city too, which you don’t get so much of with from Holyrood.
-It might lack in views and make up in all that glitters on the inside.
+The view from Ross Fountain of Edinburgh Castle outs it among the many Instagrammable places in Scotland worth checking out.
+While Holyrood, might lack in views and make up in all that glitters on the inside.
 While we were in the city my boyfriend and I also managed to strike luck and sneak a peek at Kaiser Chiefs who were playing at Edinburgh Castle.
 For more on what not to miss when exploring Edinburgh Castle check out Isa’s blog.

 07. Take in the city’s vistas at Carlton’s Hill

 This is one of Edinburgh’s main hills and not too far from the centre.
 Complete with an Athenian acropolis peeking through.
 This is said to be an unfinished monument, initiated after Napoleon’s defeat of Waterloo and was meant to be a replica of the Parthenon in Athens.